 Just like Stephen Covey and the Agile Manifesto, Kanban is set in values and principles to guide human behaviors.
 What truly makes Kanban exciting in terms of weekly planning is its core properties:

 To be fair, Stephen Covey did seek to visualize the week by merging his company with the Franklin Planner, but the work was mostly focused on a daily schedule.
 In Kanban, the work flows as fast as possible by respecting WIP limits (Kanban property #2).
 This means that based on the size of your team, there is an ideal limit of work to tackle concurrently so that it gets done in the most efficient manner.
-This is where Kanban fully embraces the pull process, to require an individual to work one item to be completed before a new work item can be started.
-This ability to limit the work until it get fully completed contributes to a better flow, and ultimately better results over time.
+This is where Kanban fully embraces the pull process, requiring an individual to work on one item to be completed before a new work item can be started.
+This ability to limit the work until it gets fully completed contributes to a better flow and, ultimately better results over time.

 The last three properties in Kanban are also helpful in the context of weekly planning, but they provide longer ongoing benefits.
-By making the process explicit (Kanban property #3), you set your best practices directly within the board, so that each card always follows the ideal level of scrutiny as it flows through the board.
-By measuring and managing the flow of work (Kanban property #4), you leverage metrics to fine tune your process so that your results keep improving over time… Which finally bring us to enacting the behavior of continuous improvement (Kanban property #5) to everything you do in relations to the work that flows on this board.
+By making the process explicit (Kanban property #3), you set your best practices directly within the board so that each card always follows the ideal level of scrutiny as it flows through the board.
+By measuring and managing the flow of work (Kanban property #4), you leverage metrics to fine-tune your process so that your results keep improving over time… This finally brings us to enacting the behavior of continuous improvement (Kanban property #5) to everything you do in relation to the work that flows on this board.